NEAT-Scouting-Data-Analytics/NEAT-Scouting-Data-Analytics/README.md

 <h2> Don't Be Too Harsh on Us Yet...  🛠️</h2>

 The project is complete and the code is available in this repo, but certain parts still need to be cleaned and enhanced.

+Final stakeholder presentation is available here.

-Our dashboard is currently only available as a video demo [here](https://drive.google.com/file/d/1v8VPUzXmcHHPwnnUjC3OO-MOWdK4WD4C/view?usp=drive_link).
+Our dashboard video demo available [here](https://drive.google.com/file/d/1v8VPUzXmcHHPwnnUjC3OO-MOWdK4WD4C/view?usp=drive_link).
 Feel free to check it out!
 Stay tuned folks! ✌️

 <h2> Disclaimer :exclamation:</h2>